 Address: 1241 Elm St, Cincinnati, OH 45202

 The hall was designed by architect Samuel Hannaford, who also designed several other iconic Cincinnati buildings, including Cincinnati Union Terminal and Cincinnati City Hall.
 The exterior of the building is made of limestone, while the interior features a grand staircase, chandeliers, and stained glass windows.
-This historic building underwent a major renovation in 2017, so it’s now better than ever!
+This historic building underwent a significant renovation in 2017, so it’s now better than ever!

 See Related: Best Music Festivals to Attend This Summer